Minimalist approach to the classification of symmetry protected topological phases: Consequences of the Hypothesis and Comparison with the Literature

 Here we would like to discuss the enlargement of symmetry groups in general.
 Let $G' \subset G$ be a subgroup.
 As one replaces $G'$ by $G$, one expects to refine the classification of SPT phases.
 It is also possible, however, for certain $G'$-protected SPT phases to be eliminated, for a priori there may be obstructions to lifting an action of $G'$ over to $G$.
 Here we give a sufficient condition for the absence of such obstructions.

-\begin{framed}\begin{rslt} Given $G' \subset G$, if there exists a subgroup $G''\subset G$ such that $G$ is a semidirect product $G'' \rtimes G'$, then every $d$-dimensional $G'$-protected SPT phase can be representable by a $d$-dimensional $G$-protected SPT phase. \end{rslt}\end{framed}
+\begin{framed}\begin{rslt} Given $G' \subset G$, if there exists a subgroup $G''\subset G$ such that $G$ is a semidirect product $G'' \rtimes G'$, then every $d$-dimensional $G'$-protected SPT phase is representable by a $d$-dimensional $G$-protected SPT phase. \end{rslt}\end{framed}

 \begin{pf} The condition is equivalent to the existence of a homomorphism $\pi: G \fromto G'$ such that $\pi \circ \iota= \identity$, where $\iota: G' \oneone G$ is the inclusion.
 This implies that $\iota^*\circ \pi^*: h^d\paren{BG'} \fromto h^d\paren{BG} \fromto h^d\paren{BG'}$ is the identity.
 In particular, $\iota^*: h^d\paren{BG} \fromto h^d\paren{BG'}$ is surjective. \end{pf}